Subordinationism: Lutherans

 Subordinationism in yet another form gained support from a number of Lutheran theologians in Germany in the nineteenth century.
 Stockhardt, writing in opposition, says the well-known theologians Thomasius, Frank, Delitsch, Martensen, von Hoffman and Zoeckler all argued that the Father is God in the primary sense, and the Son and the Spirit are God in second and third degree.
-He criticises most sharply the Leipzig theologian, Karl Friedrich Augustus Kahnis (1814-1888).
+He criticises most sharply the Leipzig theologian, Karl Friedrich Augustus Kahnis (1814–1888).
 For these Lutheran theologians, God was God, Jesus Christ was God in some lesser way.
-The American Lutheran theologian, F. Pieper (1852-1931), argues that behind this teaching lay an acceptance of ‘modernism’, or what we would call today, theological ‘liberalism’.
+The American Lutheran theologian, F. Pieper (1852–1931), argues that behind this teaching lay an acceptance of ‘modernism’, or what we would call today, theological ‘liberalism’.

 More recently John Kleinig, of Australian Lutheran College, promoted a form of subordinationism and concluded:

 New Calvinists

 While contemporary Evangelicals believe the historically agreed fundamentals of the Christian faith, including the Trinity, among the New Calvinist formula, the Trinity is one God in three equal persons, among whom there is "economic subordination" (as, for example, when the Son obeys the Father).
 As recently as 1977, the concept of economic subordinationism has been advanced in New Calvinist circles.
-In The New Testament teaching on the role relationship of men and women, Presbyterian minister George W. Knight III wrote that the Son is functionally – but not ontologically – subordinate to the Father, thus positing that eternal functional subordination does not necessarily imply ontological subordination..
+In The New Testament teaching on the role relationship of men and women, Presbyterian minister George W. Knight III wrote that the Son is functionally―but not ontologically―subordinate to the Father, thus positing that eternal functional subordination does not necessarily imply ontological subordination.
 The reception of such doctrine among other Evangelicals has yielded certain controversies.

 Nontrinitarians

 The mainstream Christian doctrine of the Trinity may be described as the teaching that God is three distinct hypostases or persons who are coeternal, coequal, and indivisibly united in one being, or essence (from the Greek ousia).
-The three largest denominations that do not accept the Trinity doctrine are the Church of Jesus Christ of Latter-day Saints ("Mormons"), Jehovah's Witnesses and the Iglesia ni Cristo.
+The three largest denominations that do not accept the Trinity doctrine are the Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses and the Iglesia ni Cristo.
 The Socinians also do not accept the Trinity doctrine.